 This monitor is listed as a 1ms monitor, no doubt this 1ms is mostly a marketing term.
 Crazy overdrive mode is unusable due to massive inverse ghosting.
 The optimal overdrive mode obtains an average 3.6ms response time in a full 280hz refresh rate, with an acceptable overshoot error margin.
 For the input lag, VG259QM has 2ms timing, this 2ms input lag is definitely a brilliant result with a 0.3ms processing delay.

-Finally, Asus VG259QM is not the fastest gaming monitor but it has some advantages for the IPS panel.
+Finally, Asus VG259QM is surely not the fastest gaming monitor but an excellent monitor at a reasonable price with superior color grading from the industry’s best IPS panel.

 MSI MAG 251RX: Budget eSports Monitor